Kevin Lloyd Garvin, MD (Hip and Knee Reconstruction)

-Department of Orthopaedic Surgery and Rehabilitation, 985640 Nebraska Medical Center, Omaha, USA
+Department of Orthopaedic Surgery and Rehabilitation, 985640 Nebraska Medical Center, Omaha, Nebraska, USA

 Kevin L. Garvin, M.D. is the L. Thomas Hood, M.D.
 Professor of Orthopaedic Surgery and Chair of the Department of Orthopaedic Surgery & Rehabilitation at the University of Nebraska Medical Center.
 He received his M.D. degree at the Medical College of Wisconsin.
 He completed an orthopaedic surgery residency at the University of Arkansas for Medical Sciences in Little Rock and a hip surgery fellowship at the Hospital for Special Surgery in New York City.